xXHunterRaiXx/nodejs-workbook/06-recipe-API-server/README.md

-# Recipe Express Server
+# Recipe API Server with Express.js

 ### Introduction

-In this project, you'll build a basic API server using Express.
+In this project, you'll build a basic API server using Express.js.

 The server will handle HTTP `GET` requests that let us: